pjfanning/akka-http-session/README.md

 ### Cookies vs header

-Session data can be sent to the client using cookies or custom headers.
+Session data can be sent to the client usingValue cookies or custom headers.
 The first approach is the simplest to use, as cookies are automatically sent to the server on each request.

 However, cookies have some security vulnerabilities, and are typically not used in mobile applications.
-For these scenarios, session data can be transported using custom headers (the names of the headers are configurable in the config).
+For these scenarios, session data can be transported usingValue custom headers (the names of the headers are configurable in the config).

-When using headers, you need to store the session (and, if used, refresh-) tokens yourself.
-These tokens can be stored in-memory, or persistently e.g. using the browser's local storage.
+When usingValue headers, you need to store the session (and, if used, refresh-) tokens yourself.
+These tokens can be stored in-memory, or persistently e.g. usingValue the browser's local storage.

 You can dynamically decide which transport to use, basing e.g. on the user-agent or other request properties.